codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

         :param string $prefix: Cookie name prefix
         :param bool $secure: Whether to only transfer the cookie through HTTPS
         :param bool $httponly: Whether to only make the cookie accessible for HTTP requests (no JavaScript)
         :param string $samesite: The value for the SameSite cookie parameter.
 If set to ``''``, no SameSite attribute will be set on the cookie.
-If set to `null`, the default value from `config/App.php` will be used
+If set to ``null``, the default value from **app/Config/Cookie.php** will be used
         :rtype: void

         Sets a cookie containing the values you specify.
 There are two ways to